California Climate Disclosure Laws Updates from CARB

 Prepare to submitreports via the CARB public docket starting December 1, 2025.

-Engage a verifier for limited assurance on Scope 1 and 2 emissions.
+Engage a verifier for limited assurance on Scope 1 and 2 emissions (recommended but not required).

 Final Thoughts on Meeting California Climate Disclosure Requirements in 2026